apache/doris/docs/documentation/en/sql-reference/sql-statements/Data Definition/CREATE TABLE_EN.md

             DUPLICATE KEY:

                     All incoming rows will be saved.
+        the default key_type is DUPLICATE KEY, and key columns are all columns in column_definition.

     NOTICE:
         Except for AGGREGATE KEY, no need to specify aggregation type for value columns.